 Below are links to material to help navigate this strange period

-We live-stream worship on Facebook from one of the church sanctuaries each Saturday at 5:00 PM.
-Later you can view videos either on our Facebook page or here using the YouTube button below
+We live-stream worship on Facebook from St. Peter's each Saturday at 5:00 PM.
+Later you can view videos either on our Facebook page or here using the YouTube button below.

 Here is an

 you can use in the midst of the spread of COVID-19

 We now celebrate Holy Communion at our live-stream/ video worship .